Manish-Sharma-1810/Manish-Sharma-1810/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello there!
-I'm passionate about cloud technologies, particularly specializing in Amazon Web Services (AWS).
+My name is **Manish Kumar** I'm passionate about cloud technologies, particularly specializing in Amazon Web Services (AWS).
 My expertise lies in leveraging AWS services to architect scalable, resilient, and secure cloud solutions.
 I hold the AWS Solution Architect certification, reflecting my commitment to mastering AWS best practices and architectures.

 ## What I Do
 - **AWS Developer**: I have a strong background in AWS services, including but not limited to EC2, S3, Lambda, API Gateway, DynamoDB, RDS, Kinesis, SQS, SNS, SES, CloudWatch, and more.